 Wearing a seat belt is for your own good and the good of your passengers.
-No one wants to be seriously injured in a car accident because they weren’t wearing a seat belt.
-You don’t want to hit your head on the steering wheel because you weren’t wearing a seat belt.
-You don’t want to hit your head on the dashboard because you weren’t wearing a seat belt.
-You don’t want to go flying through the windshield because you weren’t wearing a seat belt.
+No one wants to be seriously injured in a car accident by hitting your head on the steering wheel or on the dashboard or flying through the windshield because you weren’t wearing a seat belt.
 And you definitely don’t want to die because you weren’t wearing a seat belt.
-Safety belts are not always comfortable and safety belts are not always convenient, but safety belts can save lives, including your own and those of your family members and your friends.
+Safety belts are not always comfortable or convenient, but safety belts can save lives, including your own and those of your family members and your friends.
 Buckle up!

-The Florida Legislature decided to make sure that you look out for your own safety by making it legally required that you wear a seat belt if you’re driving a car in Florida and that you wear a seat belt if you’re a front seat passenger in a car driven in Florida.
+The Florida Legislature legally requires that you wear a seat belt if you’re driving a car in Florida and that you wear a seat belt if you’re a front seat passenger in a car driven in Florida.
 You also have to make sure all passengers under 18 years of age are also restrained by a seat belt, and if those passengers are 5 years of age or younger, you have to make sure they are restrained by a crash-tested, federally approved child restraint device.
 If you or one of your passengers who is required to wear a seat belt or who is required to be in a child restraint device are spotted not wearing a seat belt or not in a child restraint device in Broward County, Miami-Dade County, Palm Beach County, Martin County, or St. Lucie County, you could end up with a Florida traffic ticket for failure to wear a seat belt.

-Failure to wear a seat belt is a primary driving offense so you can be pulled over solely for not wearing your seat belt.
+Failure to wear a seat belt is a primary driving offense, so you can be pulled over solely for not wearing your seat belt.
 Florida law enforcement doesn’t have to have any other reason for pulling you over if they see you aren’t wearing your safety belt.
-Police officers, deputy sheriffs, and state troopers look out for drivers and passengers who should be wearing seat belts, and if they don’t see seat belts being worn, those law enforcement officers are going to pull that car over and give you a seat belt ticket.
+Police officers, deputy sheriffs and state troopers look out for drivers and passengers who should be wearing seat belts, and if they don’t see seat belts being worn, those law enforcement officers are going to pull that car over and give you a “no seat belt” ticket.

 Fight No Seat Belt Ticket

 If you receive a seat belt ticket for violating the Florida Safety Belt Law, don’t pay that ticket.
 You don’t want a traffic conviction and have to pay increased insurance rates.
-You want to call Florida Ticket Firm at 844.FLA.FIRM for a FREE CONSULTATION and find out how our experienced Fort Lauderdale traffic ticket attorneys can help you.
+You want to call Florida Ticket Firm at 844-352-3476 for a FREE CONSULTATION and find out how our experienced Hollywood traffic ticket attorneys can help you.